LawlessIntegrayshun30/Nanocode-v1.0/nanocode-local-main/README.md

 - Self-modifying instruction graphs or autonomous mutation
 - Persistent internal identity/state beyond explicit external storage you configure
 - Kernel-level rule authority independent of the user’s runtime configuration
-- Any Cham-Code production kernel components
+- Any v2.0 production kernel components

-If a feature requires kernel sovereignty (persistent internal state, autonomous rule enforcement, or self-modifying execution), it belongs to **Nanocode v2 / Cham-Code** and is out of scope for this repo.
+If a feature requires kernel sovereignty (persistent internal state, autonomous rule enforcement, or self-modifying execution), it belongs to **Nanocode v2** and is out of scope for this repo.

-## Relationship to Cham-Code / Nanocode v2.0
+## Relationship to Nanocode v2.0
 - **Nanocode v1.0 (this repo):** open-source orchestration framework and reference implementation.
-- **Nanocode v2.0 kernel (Cham-Code):** proprietary, closed-source kernel not distributed here.
+- **Nanocode v2.0 kernel:** proprietary, closed-source kernel not distributed here.

 This separation is intentional and enforced to prevent licensing ambiguity and architectural drift.